Increase in interest could usher in capped mortgages claims expert

 Ben Wilkie, editor at What mortgages, said: “They were a popular deal so they certainly will have a place in the market.
 I think that once people start to think that interest rates will go up, they will become more popular.”

 Although the deals were not among the cheapest, they were preferred by customers because they are able to estimate how far their interest rates would rise, he added.

 Capped mortgages allowed borrowers to pay their instalments at variable rates that had a fixed limit.
 However, lenders topped offering these schemes once basic bank rate dropped sharply during the global economic downturn.

-In recent times, as the economy begins its slow climb out of the recession, some lenders are beginning to make these mortgage products available to clients.
+In recent times, as the economy begins its slow climb out of the recession, some lenders are beginning to make these mortgages products available to clients.

-Last month, John Charcol reported that the mortgage lending market is being dominated by variable rate products which claimed a 75 per cent share of the market.
+Last month, John Charcol reported that the mortgages lending market is being dominated by variable rate products which claimed a 75 per cent share of the market.

-According to findings published by the mortgage adviser, first-time buyers accounted for the smallest share of business in the market, since December 2008.
+According to findings published by the mortgages adviser, first-time buyers accounted for the smallest share of business in the market, since December 2008.